-If you have a who is going through the adolescent stage, it's important to be aware of the common health issues they may face.
+If you have a furry friend who is going through the adolescent stage, it's important to be aware of the common health issues they may face.
 From skin problems to dental care, understanding how to properly care for your adolescent dog can help ensure their well-being and happiness.
 In this article, we will explore some of these common health issues and provide tips on how to address them, so you can keep your beloved canine companion healthy and thriving during this crucial period of their life.

 1. Vaccinations